Visit Hyundai in your country/region

 As part of the initiative, Hyundai collaborates with Save the Children and Waste4Change to raise awareness among teenagers about plastic waste management, encouraging them to get involved.
 Plastic waste is not just something to discard, but it can be repurposed or recycled into products with higher economy value.
 This program consists of installing plastic bottles drop-off points in some schools and RPTRA (Integrated Child-Friendly Public Spaces).
 So far, it has provided students from 20 schools with a comprehensive knowledge of the circular economy, waste management, and climate change and has helped foster a much-needed future pool of energized and informed environmental advocates.

 Chatting with these young people, I was blown away by their passion and determination to address the issue of plastic waste.
 Unlike much of the older generation, they have a clear awareness of the issues and the actions needed, including broader systemic changes.
 Jakarta still has a long way to go, and the scale of plastic waste must be considered.
-However, in the presence of these young environmental idealists and activists like Lathifha, there is a brighter and more sustainable future ahead.
+However, in the presence of these young environmental idealists and activists like Lathifah, there is a brighter and more sustainable future ahead.
 In the right hands, there is hope that we can turn the tide.

 Follow @hyundai on Instagram to learn more about our initiatives to help raise environmental awareness worldwide.